Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Do I need Dolby Atmos for a small room?

 Atmos height effects still help with immersion in small rooms.
-A 5.1.2 layout with low profile heights or upfiring modules is usually enough.
+A compact 5.1.2 setup with either low profile heights or upfiring modules is usually enough.
+In our smallest test room, adding two height channels made rain and crowd scenes feel noticeably more enveloping.

 Is a projector better than a big TV?